 Evripidis Gavathiotis, Ph.D.

 The Gavathiotis laboratory investigates the structure and function of protein interactions to elucidate the molecular mechanisms that regulate cell death and survival signaling pathways and are deregulated in pathological processes such as cancer and cardiovascular disease.
-The overarching goal of our research is to translate mechanistic insights of protein interactions into novel pharmacologic strategies and discover chemical probes that modulate these interactions for the development of novel therapeutics.
+The overarching goal of our research is to translate structural and mechanistic insights of protein interactions into novel pharmacologic strategies and chemical probes that modulate these interactions for the development of novel therapeutics.

 Structural Biology of Cell Death Mechanisms

 Programmed cell death is a genetically controlled physiological process that rids the body of unwanted or malfunctioning cells to maintain the normal development and homeostasis of multicellular organisms.
 Dysregulation of cell death programs leads to variety of disease conditions and understanding the molecular mechanisms that govern cell death signaling pathways is both fundamentally important and medically relevant.
 Our focus has been the mitochondrial apoptotic signaling pathway and specifically the protein interaction network of the BCL-2 family of proteins.
 We have published the first structural analysis of a BH3 death domain in complex with pro-apoptotic BAX, uncovering a new regulatory site on BAX and providing the first glimpse into the trigger mechanism for pro-apoptotic BAX activation.
 We also revealed the essential role of key structural regions that undergo conformational changes upon BAX activation and enable auto-activation of BAX by a “hit and run” mechanism.
 Our work, using primarily NMR spectroscopy combined with biochemical, biophysical and cell biology studies, aim to reveal how interactions of the BCL-2 protein family regulate apoptosis and thereby control cellular fate.
-We are keen to understand critical points of crosstalk between cell death and survival/growth signaling pathways.
-Therefore, we aim to elucidate the mechanisms of protein-protein interactions and post-translational modifications that regulate apoptotic proteins and define the very determinants that modulate life and death decisions.
+We are keen to understand mechanisms of crosstalk between cell death and survival/growth signaling pathways.
+Therefore, we are elucidating the mechanisms of protein-protein interactions and post-translational modifications that regulate apoptotic proteins and define the very determinants that modulate life and death decisions.

-Chemical Biology of Cell Death Regulation
+Chemical Biology of Cell Death and Chaperone-Mediated Autophagy Regulation

 Gavathiotis E, Suzuki M, Davis ML, Pitter K, Bird GH, Katz SG, Tu HC, Kim H, Cheng EH, Tjandra N, Walensky LD.
 BAX Activation is Initiated at a Novel Interaction Site.
 Nature 2008, 455:1076-1081.